Dead or Alive? Implications of the Muon Anomalous Magnetic Moment for 3-3-1 Models: Discussions

 \section{Discussions}

 We have shown that all five models studied cannot accommodate the muon anomalous magnetic moment anomaly in agreement with existing bounds.
+This finding is timely important because we expect a new measurement of the muon anomalous magnetic moment.
+Moreover, there is an ongoing discussion concerning the significance of the signal in light of large hadronic uncertainties.
+If the g-2 anomaly turns out to be just a statistical fluctuation our results represent a lower bound on the energy scale at which the 3-3-1 symmetry should be broken.
 Our conclusion holds even if one departs from the $v_{\eta}=v_{\rho}$ assumption adopted throughout.
 These choices for $v_{\eta}$ and $v_{\rho}$ affect more the scalar contributions which are already suppressed by the muon mass.
-However, one can think of ways of extending such models that give rise to sizeable contribution to $a_\mu$ while being consistent with collider bounds.
-One way could be via the addition of an inert scalar triplet under $SU(3)_L$ \cite{CarcamoHernandez:2020pxw}, inert singlet scalar, vector-like leptons, etc., which represent viable possibilities to accommodate this anomaly \cite{Queiroz:2014zfa}.
-However, each of these avenues constitute a new model, with either own phenomenological implications that we plan to explore in the near future.
+On the other hand, if the g-2 anomaly is confirmed, one ought to think of ways of extending such models to address $a_\mu$ while being consistent with collider bounds.
+The addition of an inert scalar triplet under $SU(3)_L$ \cite{CarcamoHernandez:2020pxw}, or inert singlet scalar, or vector-like leptons, etc., represent viable possibilities \cite{Queiroz:2014zfa}.
+However, each of these avenues constitute a new model, with their own phenomenological implications that we plan to explore in the near future.
 For concreteness, we have added an inert scalar triplet, $\phi$, into the {\it 3-3-1 LHN} model and computed the overall contribution to $a_\mu$.
 Such scalar triplet which gets a mass from the quartic coupling in the scalar potential, $\lambda \phi^\dagger \phi \chi^\dagger \chi$, after the scalar triplet $\chi$ acquires a $vev$.
 This mass goes as $M_\phi \sim \lambda v_{\chi}$.
 This inert triplet scalar allow us to include $\mathcal{L} \supset y_{ab} \bar{f_a} \phi e_{bR}$.
 Taking $y_{22}$ equal to unit we get FIG. \ref{fig:ultima}.
 There we display the total contribution of the 3-3-1 LHN model augmented by this inert scalar triplet.
-We can now thrivingly explain the muon anomalous magnetic moment anomaly for $v_{\chi} \sim 10$~TeV, while being consistent with LHC constraint that rules out the region with $v_{\chi} < 5.06$~TeV.
+We can successfully explain the muon anomalous magnetic moment anomaly for $v_{\chi} \sim 10$~TeV, while being consistent with LHC constraint that rules out the region with $v_{\chi} < 5.06$~TeV.
 Therefore, we have conclusively presented a solution to the muon anomalous magnetic moment in the context of 3-3-1 models.